nf-core/longraredisease/README.md

 ## Citation

-If you use NANORAREDX in your research, please cite:

-[Citation information to be added]
+Citation paper to be added soon as writing one.

 ---